 Discover what to expect from staying at Bo’a Vida Rote

 Honestly, it seems impossible not to love this place.
 There are times in life when we all feel the need to really get away from urban living, not just to the beach down the road but to a place where those roads don’t even exist.
-Arriving on Rote is an honest breath of fresh air, and a stay at Bo’a Vida, in its extraordinarily unspoilt location, nourishes body, mind and soul in a way few places can.
+Arriving on the island is an honest breath of fresh air, and a stay at Bo’a Vida Rote, in its extraordinarily unspoilt location, nourishes body, mind and soul in a way few places can.

 Ride Rote Island’s famous surfing breaks, or try a variety of other water activities including kitesurfing, windsurfing, sailing, kayaking, diving and fishing.
 Wander along the shoreline, or head inland to explore the island’s inner terrain and visit local villages.

 The out-of-the-way location demands a sustainable approach.
-The Bo’a Vida uses locally-sourced, sustainable materials wherever possible, they are 100% solar powered, and treat and repurpose waste water to use in the gardens.
+The Bo’a Vida Rote uses locally-sourced, sustainable materials wherever possible, they are 100% solar powered, and treat and repurposes waste water to use in the gardens.